-The ESF Business Clusters project, funded by the European Social Fund, will engage and support at least 605 SME and micro-businesses throughout Cornwall and the Isles of Scilly to identify skills gaps and facilitate creative training.
+The ESF Business Clusters project, part-funded by the European Social Fund, will engage and support at least 605 SME and micro-businesses throughout Cornwall and the Isles of Scilly to identify skills gaps and facilitate creative training.
 The aim of the project is to deliver an employer-led approach to improve the labour market relevance of skills provision.

 The project, led by Truro and Penwith College, works with eight sector specific lead-partners project offer employer-led activities to a wide range of key sectors, including Construction, Early Years, Health and Social Care, Hair and Beauty, Hospitality and Leisure, Manufacturing, Marine, Retail and Digital Technologies and Software.